 Roast Turkey never really tickled my fancy because most of them are so bland and/or dry with seasoning that only remains on the outside of the turkey.
 Can you relate?

-So I set out to invent the the best thanksgiving turkey recipe ever!
+So I set out to develop the the best thanksgiving turkey recipe ever!
 I mean, roast turkey that you can actually eat and enjoy not just because it is Thanksgiving and you have to eat turkey.
 But because the turkey tastes so good that you can’t resist it!

 That’s the story of this juicy roast turkey.
 My special marinating technique ensures that the seasoning gets to every nook and cranny of the turkey.